-Number Course Title Cr edits
+Number Course Title Cre edits

-BIO 115 Fundamentals of Cellular Biology (F) .
-4
+BIO 115 Fundamentals of Cellular Biology (F) 4

-CHM 121 General Chemistry I .
-5
+CHM 121 General Chemistry I 5

-ENG 101 Composition I .
-3
+ENG 101 Composition I 3

-MTH 200 Calculus I .
-5
+MTH 200 Calculus I 5

-Number Course Title Cred dits
+Number Course Title Credits

 BIO 116 Fundamentals of Organismal Biology (S) 4

 General Chemistry II

 ENG 102 Composition II 3

 Major Discipline and Transfer Elective 3

-Number Course Title redits
+Number Course Title Ci edits

-CHM 204 Organic Chemistry I 5
+CHM 204 Organic Chemistry I .
+5

-Humanities and Fine Arts1 3
+Humanities and Fine Arts 1 .
+3

 MTH 225 Business Statistics or

-MTH 165 Elementary Statistics 4
+MTH 165 Elementary Statistics .
+4

-Social and Behavioral Science 3
+Social and Behavioral Science 2 .
+3

-Number Course Title C redits
+Number Course Title Cr edits

-CHM 205 Organic Chemistry II 5
+CHM 205 Organic Chemistry II .
+5

-Humanities and Fine Arts 3
+Humanities and Fine Arts 1

-Social and Behavioral Science 3
+Social and Behavioral Science 2 .
+3

-SPE 101 Fundamentals of Speech Communication 3
+SPE 101 Fundamentals of Speech Communication .
+3

-Select at least one course from Humanities and one from Fine Arts.
+1 Select at least one course from Humanities and one from Fine Arts.
 Interdisciplinary courses may count in either category.
 Refer to the Associate in Science degree for approved courses in this category.
 One course from Humanities and Fine Arts or from Social and Behavioral Sciences must meet the World Cultures and Diversity graduation requirement for the Associate in Science degree.

-One course from Humanities and Fine Arts or from Social and Behavioral Sciences must meet the World Cultures and Diversity graduation requirement for the Associate in Science degree.
+2 One course from Humanities and Fine Arts or from Social and Behavioral Sciences must meet the World Cultures and Diversity graduation requirement for the Associate in Science degree.